컴퓨팅 설계

 | Bare Metal Sever(3thGen) | 16/32/64/96/128 vCore | 64~2,048GB | Physical CPU | 8~64 |

-Virtual Server is offered in Standard (s1) type of up to 16 vCore and High Capacity (h2) type of 24 vCore or more.
-Standard type uses Intel Ice Lake CPU, and 1vCore/2GB is the minimum specification.
-From 2 vCore to 16 vCore, it is offered in CPU:Memory combinations of ratios 1:2, 1:4, 1:8, 1:16.
-High Capacity type uses Intel Sapphire Rapids CPU and is offered as a CPU:Memory combination with ratios of 1:2, 1:4, 1:8, 1:12 from 24 vCore to 128 vCore.
-The operating systems include RHEL, Ubuntu, Alma, Rocky, Oracle Linux, and Windows Server, and can configure Kubernetes images, Data Service Console images, etc. Virtual Server can be used for various purposes such as development, testing, Application execution, depending on the user’s computing usage purpose.Bare Metal Server Bare Metal Server is a high‑performance cloud computing service that does not use virtualization technology and is allocated dedicated, physically separated computing resources such as CPU and memory.
-The third-generation service using Intel Sapphire Rapids is currently being offered.
-The CPU:Memory combinations of the provided server types are offered as 1:4, 1:8, and 1:16.
-The default OS Internal Disk is 480GB2 for 16 vCore, 960GB2 for 32 vCore, and 1.92TB*2 for 96/128 vCore.
-Bare Metal Server is suitable for workloads that require high capacity and high performance, such as real-time (Real-Time) systems, HPC (High Performance Computing), and servers that require excessive I/O usage.
-Also, you can use the Multi-Attach feature to configure databases that require Active-Active high availability.
+Virtual Server Virtual Server provides a Standard (s1) type of up to 16 vCores and a High Capacity (h2) type of 24 vCores or more.
+The Standard type uses an Intel Ice Lake CPU, and 1vCore/2GB is the minimum specification.
+From 2 vCore up to 16 vCore, they are offered in CPU:Memory ratios of 1:2, 1:4, 1:8, and 1:16.
+The High Capacity type uses Intel Sapphire Rapids CPUs and offers CPU:Memory combinations in 1:2, 1:4, 1:8, and 1:12 ratios, ranging from 24 vCore to 128 vCore.
+The operating systems include RHEL, Ubuntu, Alma, Rocky, Oracle Linux, and Windows Server, and you can configure Kubernetes images, Data Service Console images, and so on.
+Virtual Server can be utilized for various purposes, such as development, testing, and Application execution, depending on the user’s computing needs.

 Server Sizing